-Risks Relating to the Corporation's Proprietary Investments
+Risks relating to the Corporation's short-term investments

-The Corporation's financial condition and profitability are dependent, in part, on the performance of its proprietary investment portfolio.
-Reduced returns on these proprietary investments may have a material adverse impact on the Corporation.
-Additional risks associated with the Corporation's proprietary investments include the following risks.
+The Corporation's financial condition and profitability are dependent, in part, on the performance of its short-term investment portfolio.
+Reduced returns on these short-term investments may have a material adverse impact on the Corporation.
+Additional risks associated with the Corporation's short-term investments include the following risks.

-Reliance on Management
+Reliance on management